How to handle your emotions when selling your business

 Synergy Business Brokers

 We have successfully sold many companies in construction, technology, distribution, manufacturing, healthcare, services, engineering, education, and transportation.
-If you own a profitable company in one of these industries that has annual revenues of $700,000 to $50 Million, we provide a confidential consultation.
+If you own a profitable company in one of these industries with annual revenues of $700,000 to $70 Million, we provide a confidential consultation.
 We’ll discuss your needs and desires and let you know if we think your price expectations are achievable.
 If so, we provide you with a confidential marketing program designed to sell your company for the maximum price with no fee unless your company is sold.

 If you are ready for your initial conversation, please complete our short form or call (888) 750-5950.